ciphrex/mSIGNA/README.md

 While the current release builds only support bitcoin, it is possible to compile it to support other bitcoin-like blockchain-based cryptocurrencies.

+It is built atop several libraries also included in this repository including:

+    CoinCore
+    CoinQ
+    CoinDB

-It is built atop three custom libraries, CoinCore, CoinQ, and CoinDB, which provide all core functionality for managing bitcoin data structures, connecting to peers, and handling persistent storage.
+These libraries provide all core functionality for managing bitcoin data structures, connecting to peers, and handling persistent storage.

-    -CoinCore is licensed under the MIT license.

-    -CoinQ and CoinDB are licensed under the AGPLv3 license.
+They are licensed under the MIT license.
+See accompanying file LICENSE for details

 In addition, mSIGNA depends on the following: